awsdocs/amazon-kendra-developer-guide/doc_source/cloudwatch-logs.md

 ## Document log streams<a name="document-log-stream"></a>

-Amazon Kendra logs information about processing documents while the are being indexed\.
+Amazon Kendra logs information about processing documents while they are being indexed\.
 It logs a set of messages for documents stored in an Amazon S3 data source\.
 It logs errors only for documents stored in a Microsoft SharePoint or a database data source\.

 If the documents were added to the index using the [BatchPutDocument](API_BatchPutDocument.md) operation, the log stream is named as follows: